Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Beginning in 2015, cab-cards will show all jurisdictions!
 No more "add state or province".
 No more "over 100 percent fees" for added jurisdictions.
 If you have IRP, no more trip permits.
 This is true IRP-wide.
 All states and provinces will be implementing this.
 See more

 IRP is a method of registering fleets of vehicles that travel in two or more member jurisdictions.
 Member jurisdictions include all U.S. states, except Alaska and Hawaii; Washington D.C.; and all Canadian provinces, but not including the territories of Northwest Territories, Nunavut and Yukon.

 Motor carriers that operate "qualified motor vehicles" across state lines are subject to IRP licensing, reporting and record-keeping requirements unless the vehicle is exempt or a trip permit is obtained as described below.

 Motor carriers applying for IRP must register their vehicles in their home or "base" jurisdiction as part of a fleet.
 A fleet, for IRP purposes, is comprised of one or more vehicles that pay registration fees in multiple states.
 The base jurisdiction collects the appropriate registration fees and distributes them to the other jurisdictions in which the carrier has requested IRP registration.
 IRP registration fees are determined by the type of operation requested (private, for-hire, or rental) and by the:

 - Percentage of miles traveled in each member jurisdiction

 - Registered gross weight of each vehicle

 - Number of vehicles in the carrier’s fleet

 Carriers are issued one registration cab card and one license plate for each vehicle in their fleet.
-Vehicles registered under IRP are considered registered, for vehicle registration purposes only, and does not exempt carriers from any jurisdiction's requirements including:
+Vehicles registered under IRP are considered registered for vehicle registration purposes only - IRP registration does not exempt carriers from any jurisdictions other requirements including:

 - Motor fuel or road tax licensing and reporting